 A 2012 UN report predicted the Palestinian enclave would be “unliveable” by 2020 if nothing was done to ease the blockade, but in June 2017 a UN report on living conditions in Gaza stated that all the indicators are going in the wrong direction and that deadline is actually approaching even faster than earlier predicted.

-Why the Palestinians in Gaza are protesting:
+Why are Palestinians in Gaza protesting?

 1.9 million people are confined